sfhansen/mse246_project/reports/final_report.md

 effect between these three features, such that default rates spiked for loans that were approved around the Great Recession (approximately 2006- 2009).
-Further, the different trajectories of the 3 curves implies the "individual" `Business Type` suffered greater default rates than coporations and partnerships.
+Further, the different trajectories of the 3 curves implies the "individual" `Business Type` suffered greater default rates than corporations and partnerships.
 Although corporations constitute a greater share of the data set, as evidenced by the greater mass in the red circles, they exhibit medium default risk, as compared to the other business types.
 Taken together,